23 of the Best Bakeries in Berlin

 JOHANN Bäckerei

 This bakery serves wheat sourdough and pastries in a stylish environment.
 Although their prices can be a bit higher, it matches their quality.
-I haven’t had too much from here, but what I have had, I’ve really liked.
+I haven’t had too much from here, but what I have had, I’ve liked.

 Gleditschstraße 47 | Schöneberg